coltiebaby/bastion/README.md

 Attempt to look at two places when your app first launches.
 1. Looks for the environmental `LCU_SSH` to be set to an absolute path
 2. Checks if its in a default spot
--- windows `C:\\Documents\riotgames.pem`
+-- windows `C:\Documents\riotgames.pem`
 -- unix/darwin `~/Documents/riotgames.pem`

-The pem file is located at riot's [documentation](https://developer.riotgames.com/replay-apis.html) under root certificate link.
+The pem file is located in [Riots Documentation](https://developer.riotgames.com/replay-apis.html) under root certificate link.

 ## Useful Documentation
 Some information that will help you with your journey